"Hey pal, what are you gonna do? Save the world all by yourself?"

 Shepard was this by him/herself in the War Hero background where s/he held off an entire platoon by him/herself until reinforcements arrived thus saving the colony that s/he was defending.

 The SSV Normandy is a one-ship armada by the end of Mass Effect 2.
 This is even quantified in Mass Effect 3, where the military contributions of military forces are expressed in terms of numerical "War Assets."
 Entire fleets of hundreds of frigates and cruisers and multiple dreadnoughts and carriers contribute about one hundred to one hundred and fifty points to the total each.
-The Normandy, by itself, contributes one hundred and fifteen points.
+The Normandy, by itself, contributes one hundred and fifteen points, and the Citadel DLC - which lets it undergo yearly maintenance and gives shore leave to the crew - can buff that to one hundred and eighty-five, twice the value of the Alliance Sixth Fleet.
 For comparison, the Destiny Ascension, the massive dreadnought that served as the Citadel flagship in the first game, provides 70.

 Similarly, squadmates from Mass Effect 2 and some of the ones from Mass Effect 1 can be added to the War Assets pool.
 Potentially, adding squadmates to the war assets pool can net you an additional two to three hundred points, which can exceed the value of the entire ground force components supplied by some species.
 Only the krogan, all of the Alliance ground units you can recruit, and possibly the entire geth corps can supply more effective combat strength than ten of your squadmates.